-My other friend Melissa, of Family Fun Canada, recommended Serene Escapes for a massage in Calgary.
-It’s her favourite day spa in Calgary and they offer an impressive range of services from mani-pedis to facials to waxing – in addition to massage, including Thai massage.
+My other friend Melissa, of Family Fun Canada, recommended Serene Escapes.
+It’s her favourite day spa, offering an impressive range of services from mani-pedis to facials to waxing – in addition to being one of the few places where you can find Thai massage in Calgary.

 I went because I heard their specialty is Thai massage.
 Serene Escapes has several certified RMTs who also are Thai practitioners.
 Thai massage is different for a few reasons.
-First, you put on Thai pyjamas and get your massage on a mattress on the floor.
+First, you put on Thai pyjamas and before settling onto a mattress on the floor.
 Heads up: These PJs are tricky and can be hard to tell the front from the back.
 Or maybe that was just me?

-You’ll be poked, prodded, needled, massaged, hacked and thwacked with your therapist’s fingers, hands, elbows, arms, feet, knees and legs.
+You’ll be poked, prodded, needled, hacked and thwacked with your therapist’s fingers, hands, elbows, arms, feet, knees and legs.
 For real.
 You could almost consider it a work out, except you don’t sweat, but you will leave much less stressed and more limber than when you arrived.

 Serene Escapes also offers couples, prenatal, hot stone and cupping massages.
 Next time I visit, I want to try the 30-minute head massage and/or reflexology.
-And yes, their Thai massage was just as good as what I had in Bangkok.
+And yes, their Thai treatment was just as good as what I had in Bangkok.

 Save this post for future reference: